 15 ways I learned to love my body

 I used to hate my body.
-I mean like really hate my body.
+I mean really hate my body.

 No matter how much weight I lost, it never felt good enough.
-Every time I overate, I felt guilty and hated my body even more.
+Every time I overate, I felt guilty and loathed my body even more.

 To be honest – my weight was never a problem.
 My problem was that I didn’t accept myself as I was.